WBJB-FM

-WBJB-FM (90.5 MHz, "Brookdale Public Radio, 90.5 The Night") is a non-commercial, listener-supported, public FM radio station.
-It is licensed to Lincroft, New Jersey, and is owned by Brookdale Community College.
-It serves Central New Jersey with "The News You Need and the Music You Love."
+WBJB-FM (90.5 MHz "Brookdale Public Radio, 90.5 The Night"). is a non-commercial, listener-supported, public radio station, owned by Brookdale Community College and licensed to Lincroft, New Jersey.
+It serves Central Jersey with "The News You Need and the Music You Love."

 WBJB-FM has an effective radiated power (ERP) of 900 watts as a Class A station.
-The transmitter tower is on Arena Drive on the campus of Brookdale Community College in Lincroft.
-The station broadcasts using HD Radio technology.
+Its transmitter is located on Arena Drive on the campus of Brookdale Community College in Lincroft.
+The station broadcasts using HD radio technology.
 One digital subchannel carries alternative rock.
-Another subchannel airs "Brookdale Student Radio," which is freeform.
+Another subchannel airs "Brookdale Student Radio," which is free-form radio.

-DJs and programming

-WBJB mostly airs an adult album alternative (AAA) radio format.
-Specialty shows are heard on weekends.
-WBJB is a member of National Public Radio.

-The station's staff includes Michele McBride, Rich Robinson (former student), Jeff Raspe, Sean Carolan, Stephanie Coskey, Tara Feeley (former student), Stu Coogan (former student), Anthony Fox (former student), Tom Brennan, Megan O'Shea (student), Andrew Maggs (student), and Jaimee Denaro (former student).
+Songwriters Concert Series